 - by my animal, e.g., my dog (or horse)

 - when you use a motor vehicle, aircraft, or watercraft

 - utilizing a drone (partly covered in premium tariffs)

 Some of these claims are covered by separate insurance policies.
 There are the following liability insurances that cover such cases:

 - Household insurance (Hausratsversicherung)

 - Jagdhaftpflichtversicherung (Hunting liability insurance)

-- Motor vehicle insurance (KFZ-Versicherung)
+- Car insurance in Germany (KFZ-Versicherung)